leonardolameira-boop/azure-lab-ad/README.md

 This repository is intended for learning, lab simulations, and interview demonstrations.
 These scripts help model real enterprise workflows involving AD DS automation and permissions management.

+# 📁 SharePoint Placement (Optional)

+In a real documentation workflow, this content can be stored inside a SharePoint structure such as:

+**Site:** Home Lab – AD Automation
+**Sections:**
+- Documentation (README)
+- PowerShell Scripts
+- Sample CSV Files
+- OU & Group Structure Diagrams
+- Troubleshooting Notes

+This mirrors how enterprise IT teams store internal automation and AD DS documentation.

+---

+# 🎯 How This Is Used in My Lab

+This automation is part of a complete **Active Directory + Security Home Lab**, where I practice:

+- Designing enterprise-like OU and group structures
+- Automating user onboarding with PowerShell and CSV
+- Building repeatable templates for departments and shares
+- Applying NTFS permissions using least privilege principles
+- Documenting infrastructure professionally (GitHub + SharePoint)
+- Preparing for IT Support / SysAdmin / SOC interviews

+This project demonstrates real-world IT administration workflows and showcases scripting, documentation, and AD DS skills.

+---

+# 👤 Author

+**Leonardo Lameira**
+Active Directory • Azure • Security Lab Documentation
+Dublin, Ireland